 Email works best: firstname.lastname@example.org

 In 2019, the commercial space between Popsies and the Allure Salon was vacant.
-I spent about 6 months in there redoing basically all of the electrical wiring to prepare for our new tenant, Whidbey Made.
+I spent about 6 months in there redoing basically all of the electrical wiring to prepare for the next tenant.
 While the space was empty, I put a bunch of my projects on display in the window, just to give passers-by something to look at.
 The projects had originally been displayed at the Wenatchee Mini Maker's Faire in June 2019.
 Little did I know that my display would be immortalized by the Google Streetview car!

 Here is the same project display as it was seen at the Wenatchee Mini Maker Faire in 2019:

 It's true, I have been known to void a warranty or two.
 Plus, there's the whole socks and sandals thing.
 Get over it.
 I'm a nerd.